 To Provider:

-8. SERVICES
+8. SERVICES AND 2001 OPTION

+8.1 Services.
 Provider shall provide or procure the Services hereunder on a 24 hour per Day continuous basis in accordance with the provisions of this Agreement, the Service Operating Schedule, any currently effective Services Schedule and industry standards, applicable laws, rules and regulations.

+8.2 2001 Option.
+Customer shall have the option to be exercised, by a notice given to Provider in writing, no later than December 15, 2000, to increase the Maximum Quantity for the period commencing January 1, 2001 through December 31, 2001 from 120,000 MMBtu per day to 250,000 MMBtu per day (the “2001 Option”).
+If Customer exercises the 2001 Option, then the Daily Fee shall be revised as specified in the definition of such term.

 9. Limitation of Liability